npctat2021/MINFLUX_NPC_Tracking/README.md

 # MINFLUX_NPC_Tracking
-The codes are specifically tailored for analyzing two-color data obtained through 3D-MINFLUX.
-The first color corresponds to the nuclear pore complex (NPC), while the second color represents the 3D tracks of cargo moving through the NPC.
-For detailed information about the scripts, please consult "Code_Description.pdf".
-This document offers a thorough explanation of the script order.
+The codes are specifically designed for analyzing two-color data obtained through 3D-MINFLUX.
+The 'Red' color corresponds to the nuclear pore complex (NPC), while the 'Green/Yellow' color represents the 3D second color used for tracking cargo moving through the NPC.

+A model dataset named "NPC MINFLUX Data.mat" contains the raw data exported from the MINFLUX microscope.
+Users can filter and isolate the tracks based on EFO, CFR, and track length parameters using the "filterMinfluxData.m" script.
+The extracted data can then be used for further analysis.

+Additionally, four other model datasets are provided for running the two-color colocalization scripts:

+"Nuclear Pore Model Data.txt" contains filtered 3D MINFLUX localizations from permeabilized functional NPCs.
+"Tracks Model Data.txt" contains track data with five columns: 'Track Id', 'Time stamp (second)', x (meter), y (meter), and z (meter).
+Typically, MINFLUX data output is in seconds and meters.
+The following scripts will convert these to milliseconds and nanometers.
+Data for bead localization in two channels is also attached (Bead loc_Red.txt and Bead loc_Yellow.txt) as model data, which will help generate an alignment matrix to correct the optical aberration between the two colors.

+The pore data must be analyzed first to obtain the pore centers and other relevant information.
+Second, the alignment matrix is required to align the second color, and then the track data must be analyzed to yield individual tracks with respect to each individual pore.
+Detailed explanations are provided at the top of each script and in the README sections.

+Note: 19 scripts are attached, requiring specific input files:

+1. "NPC MINFLUX Data.mat" for Program 1.
+2. "Nuclear Pore Model Data.txt" for Program 2.
+3. "Bead loc_Red.txt" and "Bead loc_Yellow.txt" for Program 14.
+4. "Tracks Model Data.txt" for Program 15.
+Common errors may occur from not changing the folder name or not applying the correct pore/cluster numbers.
 ## System Requirements
 The analysis requires MATLAB software to run the codes.
 MATLAB>R2021b with Add-On: